itsnebulalol/modempatcher/README.md

 - We can now patch the modem.bin with the script.
 Run `git clone https://github.com/itsnebulalol/modempatcher`
 - To go into the directory, run `cd modempatcher`
 - Now, we can run `python3 main.py -p /path/to/modem.bin`
+  - [TIP] Add -l or -L for Android 11, and maybe Android 12.
+Neither are tested.
 - Boot into bootloader, and `fastboot flash --slot=all modem modem.bin`

 # Having issues?